|

 Sisters and Brothers of Awakening, we gather here now

-to celebrate the One Light that shines
+to celebrate the One INFINITE LIGHT that shines

 through many religions, many cultures, many teachers;